Ronald Turpin: Murder of Frederick Nash

-On 11 December 1962, Ronald Turpin was one of the two last people to be executed in Canada.
-Turpin had been convicted of the murder of Metropolitan Toronto police officer Frederick Nash, 31.
-On 12 February 1962, Nash pulled Turpin over for a broken taillight while the latter was fleeing from a robbery.
-The two men got into a shootout, and Nash suffered a fatal gunshot wound to the abdomen.
+Though there's some variance in the testimony of eyewitnesses, it's generally agreed that while leaving the vehicle, Turpin grabbed his gun and the two men got into a shootout.
+Nash suffered a fatal gunshot wound to the abdomen.
 Turpin was hit twice, once in the arm and once in the face, giving him a scar on his left cheek.